Fulnir/Fulnir/README.md

  and an electrical engineer who worked for a while as a freelance Smalltalk developer for government agencies and insurance companies.
                     I have been using Smalltalk since 1993: Digitalk/V, SmalltalkAgents, SmallScript, VisualAge, Squeak (Apple Smalltalk), Pharo, and VisualWorks.
                     Other programming languages I've used over the years include Realbasic, Objective-C, Scala, Dart, Elixir, and Swift.
 And before that: Basic, Pascal, Pearl, Lisp and Assembler.

                     <p></p>
-                    Since the previous shareware for the Mac that I developed is no longer available, this is my first app for the App Store.
-                    <p></p>
                     The design of my programs should be aesthetic but as little design as possible.